|

 and if the Seven Sages did not lay its foundations”!

-(George, A; Gilgamesh: A Critical Edition; Tablet XI: 323-326)
+(George, A; Gilgamesh: A Critical Edition; Tablet XI: 323-326) |

 The ancient scribe that denied the king immortality duped us by claiming the superiority of the walls of the city, symbolizing the laws of the ruler.
-If only he would have left us access to that realm beyond those walls, and beyond the mind, to enable us to return there in times of need, when the laws would become too onerous for humans as well as the natural environment to bear.
+If only he would have left us access to that realm beyond those walls, and beyond the mind, to enable us to return there in times of need, when the laws would become too onerous for humans and the natural environment to bear.
 We would have been able to continue getting the existential knowledge we desperately needed all along to correct the course of our lives and of our manmade civilization.

 The author claimed that civic life would be enough to steer human destiny: had not the Seven Sages laid its foundation?
 But these Seven Sages didn’t come from the heart, from beyond the mind and beyond the world of mortals; these sages were an invention of the scribes of Enki, the god of commerce.
 The scribe did dupe us, because the god within, the voice we can hear in times of illumination, that voice never evicts us from the divine realm, it always embraces us as an equal part of the entire creation.
 It was the scribes, the literati and academicians who upheld with deceitful reasoning the twisted reality of their rulers.
 From the Ancient East, via Jerusalem and Rome and all the way to Washington, the deception spewing dragon has with ever-growing force alienated humankind from its mooring in the heart.
 In order to give humankind a chance of surviving, and to show respect for truth and the truth-searching younger generations, the prohibition of cannabis and other spirit-enhancing substances must come to an end.